aashrai/brahma-dao/README.md

 ```

 ### Generated Code
-Brahma-Dao create a DAO with CRUD methods already generated and basic search API.
+Brahma-Dao create a DAO with CRUD methods already generated and a basic search API.
 We provide a more in depth search api, filtering, sorting etc, please refer the [Wiki](https://github.com/gozefo/brahma-dao/wiki) to know more.
 You can always extend this class to add more custom functionality.
 ```java
 package com.example.dao;